 When: May (three days)

 So What?
-Music Festival is one of the most highly anticipated annual events because it brings together some of the biggest names in pop-punk, alt-rock, rock, metal, rap and hip-hop.
+Music Festival is a top annual event, featuring big names in pop-punk, alt-rock, rock, metal, rap, and hip-hop.

-It is a three-day event that has six stages to give you a full-on musical experience.
-Prepare for the mosh pits and to hear all your favorite songs live!
+This three-day event features six stages for a full musical experience.
+Get ready for mosh pits and hear your favorite songs live!

 9. South by Southwest Music Festival